why play therapy is a game-changer for children's mental health.

 If you believe that play therapy may be beneficial for your child, it is important to work with a qualified and licensed therapist who has experience with play therapy and can determine if it is the best approach for your child.

-At Harvest Counseling & Wellness, we work with children starting at the age of 3 years old and up.
+At Harvest Counseling & Wellness in the DFW area, we work with children starting at the age of 3 years old and up.
 Our goal is to help young people learn to communicate their feelings and good coping skills in order to function at their correct emotional age.
 Through the process we keep communication open with their legal guardians, while still keeping details of the individual sessions confidential with the young clients.

-We utilize Child-Centered Play Therapy, Sand Tray Therapy, Art Therapy, EMDR Trauma Therapy, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and other techniques to help the individual clients.
+We utilize Child-Centered Play Therapy, Sand Tray Therapy, Art Therapy, EMDR Trauma Therapy, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, ADHD Testing, and other techniques to help our young clients and their families.
 We will incorporate family therapy and parenting classes when necessary.

 Click on the images below to find a Child/Play Therapist